Jemeni11/AspectMatic/README.md

 The Figma plugin that helps developers with aspect ratio calculations.

-\\ AspectMatic main colour = blue-violet-600
+1. Ratio Form: Division, in this case, 300 / 9.

-1. Ratio Form: Division, in this case, 40 / 20.
+2. Reduced Ratio Form: This is reduced fraction, in this case, 100 / 3.
-2. Reduced Ratio Form: This is reduced fraction, in this case, 2:1.
+3. Decimal Form: This is the ratio of the width to the height expressed as a decimal number, in this case, 33.33.
-3. Decimal Form: This is the ratio of the width to the height expressed as a decimal number, in this case, 2.0.
+4. Rounded Decimal Form: This is the ratio of the width to the height expressed as a decimal number, rounded to the nearest whole number, in this case, 33.

 ---